 3. Connected

 Connected organizations are much more digitally mature.
-They can demonstrate, in hard numbers, the ROI of their digital maturity efforts.
+They can demonstrate, in hard numbers, the business outcomes of their digital maturity efforts.
 Attribution is easier because they’re using their data effectively, too.

-Connected organizations start to focus much more on the data and technology, which is backed by organizational goals.
-They can attribute certain actions to profit, but haven’t quite achieved multi-moment yet.
+Connected organizations start to focus much more on data and technology, which is backed by organizational goals.
+They can attribute certain actions to profit but haven’t quite achieved multi-moment yet.

 4. Multi-Moment